This feature is available only for the Enterprise plan. To get started, reach out to support@buildwithfern.com.

 Basic token verification uses JWTs (JSON Web Tokens) to authenticate users.
 This is useful when you want to integrate your docs with an existing authentication system, such as your own login portal.

-/api/fern-docs/auth/jwt/callback) with the JWT.
-This can be done via a GET redirect with the token as a query parameter, or via a POST request with the token in anapplication/x-www-form-urlencodedbody. - The Fern docs container verifies the JWT signature and issuer, sets a session cookie, and redirects the user to the docs.
+FERN_AUTH_REDIRECT)./api/fern-docs/auth/jwt/callback) with the JWT.
+This can be done via a GET redirect with the token as a query parameter, or via a POST request with the token in an application/x-www-form-urlencoded body.Add the following environment variables to your Dockerfile:

 Your login server is responsible for authenticating users and redirecting them back to the docs with a signed JWT.